In Varanasi village adopted by Prime Minister Modi, people went hungry during the lockdown

 The lekhpal did not respond to phone calls.

-In the village, those in desperate need of food support – people like Kalloo, Mala, Ranju Devi – did not get any kits.
-Scroll.in came across several destitute people in Banaras city who did not get any kits either.
+In the village, those in desperate need of food support – people like Kalloo, Mala, Ranju Devi – went without any kits.
+Scroll.in came across several destitute people in Banaras city who did not get the kits either.

 This reporter met one family in Domari that had received the kit.
 They said a former village pradhan had given it to them.

-The former pradhan, Nathu Lal Patel, a member of the Bharatiya Janata Party, claimed he had distributed 100 kits.
-Were these the so-called Modi kits that the BJP was distributing?
-He claimed they had come from the office of the sub-divisional magistrate.
+The former pradhan, Nathu Lal Patel, who proudly displayed his political affiliation to the Bharatiya Janata Party by flying a fag on his rooftop, claimed he had distributed 100 kits.
+Were these the so-called Modi kits that the BJP was distributing on its own?
+He claimed they had come directly from the office of the sub-divisional magistrate’s office.

-If these were government kits, why had the current pradhan been left out of the process?
+But if these were kits supplied by the administration, why had the current pradhan been left out of the process?

 The current pradhan did not know.
 Incidentally, he too is from the BJP.

+What they do not realise is that the central government needs to increase the allocation of foodgrains to states to enable them to enrol more people in the public distribution system to ensure the poor get steady food support through the year.

+Nearly two months into the lockdown, as hunger rose across India, the central government finally announced additional foodgrains for eight crore people who do not have ration cards under the Atmanirbhar Bharat package.
+But this will be used for migrants from other states living in Varanasi, not for the residents of the district, said Deepak Varshney.
+“We have so far identified 9,000 migrants who will be given temporary ration cards,” he said.

 For the people of Domari, who neither have ration cards, nor got food kits, these details don’t matter.
-What matters is even after the lockdown has eased up, there isn’t enough work available and they are still going without food.
+What matters is even as the lockdown is easing up, there isn’t much work available and they are still going without food.